Sanju: Plot

-D. N. Tripathi, a lyricist writes a biography on Sanjay "Sanju" Dutt, comparing him with Mahatma Gandhi.
-Flabbergasted, Sanjay throws him out.
-The Supreme Court of India delivers its verdict regarding the 1993 Bombay bombings and sentences Sanjay to 5 years jail term for violating the Arms Act, 1959.
-His wife Manyata Dutt living with their 2 twin children approaches Winnie Diaz, a London-based writer, to write his biography and present his version of life to the public.

-Unwilling at first, Winnie is asked by Zubin Mistry, a real estate builder, to not write the biography, which intrigues her.
-She gets to know that he is a womanizer also and slept with over 200 girlfriends but Sanjay laughs and speaks out the truth.
-Winnie first interviews him, and his life is revealed in a flashback as the story goes to the past now.
+D. N. Tripathi, a lyricist, writes a biography on Sanjay "Sanju" Dutt, comparing him to Mahatma Gandhi.
+Flabbergasted, Sanju throws him out.
+The Supreme Court of India delivers its verdict regarding the 1993 Bombay bombings and sentences Sanju to 5 years jail term for violating the Arms Act, 1959.
+To get his story out to the public, his wife Manyata Dutt approaches Winnie Diaz, a London-based writer, to write his biography.
+Winnie is approached by Zubin Mistry, a real estate builder, who tells her not to write the biography – upon her scepticism, he asks her to float a question to Sanju regarding the number of women he has slept with, and even conjectures Sanju would be lying outright if he mentioned a number less than 200.
+When she returns to Sanju, he laughs out and reveals a much higher number.
+Realizing he is being honest, Winnie decides to interview him for the book, and the first chapter of his life, which involves Zubin, is revealed in a flashback.

-Sanjay's father Sunil Dutt plans to launch his career in Bollywood with Rocky (1981).
-Upset over Sunil's controlling behavior on set, Zubin "God" (Sanjay's then-friend) encourages him to try drugs for the first time.
-Sanjay soon discovers that his mother Nargis is suffering from pancreatic cancer; they head to New York for treatment.
+Sanju's father Sunil Dutt plans to launch Sanju's film career with Rocky (1981).
+Sanju, upset with his father's controlling behavior on set, is encouraged by Zubin, who their friends had nicknamed "God", to try drugs for the first time.
+He is immediately hooked but soon discovers that his mother Nargis is suffering from pancreatic cancer and has to head to New York for treatment.
 This incident furthers his descent into alcoholism and drug addiction.

-Sanjay meets Kamlesh "Kamli", a fan of Nargis in New York, and they become quick friends.
-He helps Sanjay stay away from drugs.
-After learning of his girlfriend Ruby's fixed marriage due to his drug addiction, Sanjay relapses.

-Kamlesh convinces Ruby to register to marry Sanjay; after realizing her love for Sanjay, she comes to the registration office.
+Sanju meets Kamlesh "Kamli" Kanhaiyalal Kapasi, a fan of Nargis and Sunil Dutt, in New York, and they quickly become friends.
+Kamli helps Sanju stay away from drugs and focus on his family.
+However, after learning that his girlfriend Ruby has been arranged to marry someone else due to his drug addiction, Sanju relapses.
+Kamli convinces Ruby to register for marriage with Sanju, assuring her that he is clean and ready to spend the rest of his life with her.
+Realising her love for Sanju, she goes to the registration office, but does not find him there.
+When she arrives at his house, she discovers that he is still under the influence of drugs and decides to leave him.

-She finds that Sanjay isn't there; on reaching his house, she realizes that he is still using drugs, and leaves him.
-Nargis dies 3 days before the release of Rocky which takes an emotional toll on Sanjay, who agrees to attend a rehabilitation center in the United States and recovers with the help of Sunil and Kamlesh.
-On returning to India, he meets and beats Zubin for selling him drugs upon realizing that Zubin himself was consuming glucose.
+Nargis dies 3 days before the release of Rocky, taking an emotional toll on Sanju, who agrees to attend a rehabilitation center in the United States.
+Keeping his mother as his idol, Sanju recovers with the help of his father and Kamli.
+On returning to India, he finds Zubin at his door welcoming him home with more drugs and reveals to Zubin that he figured out how Zubin was peddling him drugs while consuming glucose himself.
+He beats Zubin and throws him out.